 While foster care arrangements are generally designed to be temporary, these types of cases do not always remain this way.
-In fact, oftentimes, foster care families develop a bond with the child they care for, driving them to seek permanent custody.
-If you are a foster parent, or are considering becoming one, and would like to learn more about what rights you might have, read on to learn more.
+In fact, it is not uncommon for foster care families develop a bond with the children they care for, which is often a driving force for seeking permanent custody.
+If you are a foster parent, or plan to become one, and would like to learn more about what rights you might have, read on to learn more.

 What is Required of Foster Parents?

-A foster parent is an adult with no blood or legal ties to the child they care for and raise while under the direction or supervision of a welfare agency.
-Typically, foster parents look after children for monetary compensation and may also run a group home.
+A foster parent is an adult who is not related by blood to the child they raise and care for while under the direction or supervision of a welfare agency.
+Generally, foster parents look after children for monetary compensation.

-The legal qualification for becoming a foster parent can vary slightly from state to state though usually, the following requirements apply to those seeking to become a foster parent:
+The qualifications for becoming a foster parent vary slightly from state to state.
+That said, the following requirements typically apply to those who wish to become a foster parent:

 - He or she must be at least 21 years of age

 Additionally, a foster parent is often allowed to work outside of home, though it must not interfere with their ability to raise the child.
-While foster parents are expected to have a regular source of income, there is no set requirement for how much this should be.
-If extra expenses, such as daycare, are necessary, the foster parent should also be able to cover these as well.
+Although foster parents are expected to have a regular source of income, it is not a requirement.

-The relationship foster parents have with the children they care for is legally unique.
-They appear and act very much like any other parent, but they actually share their parenting responsibilities with a welfare agency.
-In fact, the welfare agency holds legal custody of the child.
-That said, foster parents have rights similar to that of a natural parent, in addition to many of the following:
+By legal standards, the relationship foster parents have with their children is unique.
+They act like any other parent, but share parenting responsibilities with a welfare agency, which holds legal custody of the child.
+That said, some of the rights foster parents have are similar to that of a natural parent, including:

 - Contract rights that stem from the agreement made with the welfare agency